eugenwintersberger/pni-libraries.libpniio/README.md

- # libpniio
+ # libpninexus

-`libpniio` provides the IO functionality among the PNI libraries.
+`libpninexus` provides the IO functionality among the PNI libraries.
 Currently this is restricted to file IO.
 The library supports

 * simple ASCII io with formatters and parsers